HMS Boreas (1757): Career

+Boreas was commissioned in August 1757 under the command of 21 year-old post-captain Robert Boyle, the youngest surviving son of Henry Boyle, 1st Earl of Shannon.
+Boyle was an experienced seaman, having joined the Navy at age twelve; however Boreas was to be his first major command.

-Boreas was commissioned for the first time in August 1757 under Captain Robert Boyle, who was to command her for the next two years.
-Her rigging and fitout were completed by September and she was sailed to Portsmouth to take on her guns.
-Flaws in her design were apparent even at this early stage; in December 1757 Captain Boyle advised Admiralty that the fir planks adjacent to the hatchways were already badly worn, as were the strakes along the hull.
-Boyle unsuccessfully recommended that the hatchway timbers and the hull be re-covered with elm.
+Rigging and fitout for the vessel were completed by September and under Boyle's supervision she was sailed to Portsmouth to take on her guns.
+Flaws in her fir hull had become apparent even at this early stage; in December 1757 Captain Boyle advised Admiralty that planking adjacent to the hatchways was cracked and worn, as were the strakes along the hull.
+Boyle unsuccessfully recommended that the hatchway timbers and the hull be re-covered with elm before the vessel was declared seaworthy.
 He also observed that the aft hatchway had been constructed directly above the entrance to the magazine, which "may be of fatal consequence in time of action."
-Further, the sides of the vessel above the level of the deck were too low, leaving the crew exposed to enemy fire should Boreas run alongside an opposing ship.
+In addition the bulwarks on the main deck were too low, with the crew likely to be exposed to enemy fire should Boreas run alongside an enemy ship.

 Boyle's concerns went unheeded, and Boreas was put to sea in early 1758.
 In April she assisted in the capture of the 36-gun French frigate Diane.
 Boyle then sailed her to America on 21 June 1758 and she was subsequently involved in the operations off Louisbourg that year.
 Boreas shared in the proceeds of the capture of the merchantman Foudroyant and the schooner Two Brothers, captured off Louisbourg.
 She also shared in the proceeds of the taking of the Bienfaisant and Echo, and the proceeds from the burning, sinking, or destroying the French warships Prudent, Entreprennante, Celebre, Capricieux, Apollon, and Fidelie in the harbour of Louisbourg, as well as the sundry naval stores, the recapture of the snow Muscliff, the sloop Dolphin, and the prize sloop Sellerie.
 In November 1762 Boreas was paid head money for the privateers Bayonese and Leon, captured while she was under Boyle's command.

 A period of service in the English Channel with Admiral George Rodney's squadron followed in 1759.
 On 28 March Boreas captured the Demoiselle, which was coming from San Domingo.
 Later, Boreas took part in the bombardment of Le Havre on 3 July that year.
 At some point Boreas also recaptured Hazard's Bounty.

 She came under the command of Captain Samuel Uvedale in February 1760, and he sailed her to Jamaica on 26 March.
 On 30 August that year he chased the privateer St Michel ashore near Cape St Nicholas Mole and burnt her.
 While under Uvedale's command, Boreas captured the privateer ships Intrepid and Dragon.